panggi/pujangga/README.md

 An interface for InaNLP and Deeplearning4j's Word2Vec for Indonesian (Bahasa Indonesia) in the form of REST API.

-Below is the screenshot of Pujangga request and response using Paw REST Client
+Below is the screenshot of Pujangga's request and response using Paw REST Client

 ![screenshot](https://panggi.s3.amazonaws.com/public/media/pujangga.jpg "Screenshot of Pujangga request and response using Paw REST Client")